Emergencies on the Race Course

 Here are some related ideas, and we welcome suggested additions at info@breakwaters.org.

-3. Carry a good first aid kit, make sure crew understands how to find/use it, and check its contents frequently.
+3. Carry a first aid kit, make sure crew understands how to find/use it, and check its contents frequently.

 4. Skipper, make sure your crew is as prepared as you are, because you may be the person who needs help.
 (Don’t keep the boat’s only ignition key in your pocket.)

 5. Carry aspirin.
-Long-time BI member Dr. Gino Bottino tells us that chewing a few aspirins can* be the best first aid in response to heart attack symptoms, when more comprehensive aid is not available. (*Ask the victim whether he/she can safely take aspirin, because it is dangerous under some circumstances.)
+Long-time BI member Dr. Gino Bottino once told us that chewing a few aspirins can* be the best first aid in response to heart attack symptoms, when more comprehensive aid is not available. (*Ask the victim whether he/she can safely take aspirin, because it is dangerous under some circumstances.)

 8. Update and familiarize crew with location and use of other rescue equipment, e.g., life sling.